S7aru/Motor-TPL-GLM-Pricing-Model/README.md

 ## Overview

-This project develops a motor TPL pricing model using data from the Actuarial Pricing Game organised by the French Institute of Actuaries.
+This project develops a motor TPL pricing model using real insurer data from the Actuarial Pricing Game organised by the French Institute of Actuaries.

 The primary focus is not the GLM itself, but the actuarial judgement required to address real-world data limitations.
 The project documents the assumptions, preprocessing decisions, and modelling choices used to transform raw insurance data into a pricing-ready dataset and derive final rating relativities using a Tweedie GLM.